|Presence in Australia||Yes|

 - Very high-quality panels used to power air and water craft as well as the Mars rover.

 - Positive power tolerances of -0/+5%.
-This means that each 260 watt panel will be at least 260 watt; while cheaper panels can have a negative power tolerance where you end up getting less that what you paid for.
+This means that each 330 watt panel will be at least 330 watt; while cheaper panels can have a negative power tolerance where you end up getting less than what you paid for.

-- Panels with a 100% PID (potential induced degradation) -free guarantee, perfect for sea-side installations.
+- Panels are guaranteed to be 100% PID (potential induced degradation) -free, perfect for sea-side installations.

 - High performance at low irradiation (i.e. from debris, shading etc.), ensuring your energy needs are met even on cloudy days.

 - Low temperature co-efficient of up to 0.38%.
-This means that the panel performs well in higher temperatures and is suitable for hot climates.
+This means that the panels perform well in higher temperatures and are suitable for hot climates.

 - Low NOCT (Nominal Operating Cell Temperature) resulting in higher energy productivity.

-- Robust construction and high resistance to corrosive environments – probably the toughest panel on the market.
+- Robust construction and high resistance to corrosive environments – definitely the toughest panel on the market.

 GEM Energy’s Evaluation

-Combined with one of the best warranties and finest sustainability records you can find, SunPower panels really are the Beezneez of solar energy and we are proud to be their supply partners.
+Combined with one of the best warranties and finest sustainability records you can find, SunPower solar panels really are the solar industry’s finest products and GEM Energy are proud to be their supply partners.

 What our customers say about us